BobbyDodo/Jeffery_Do-DataScience/spark_work/README.md

 # Setup
 - Setup complete.
 Installed via homebrew install apache-spark.
 After that, set up the log4j file, and ran a test read onto a file.
 This was quick and easy.
 I chose not to download an IDE because I personally find not working with an IDE more frictionless.
 It's one less tool I will have to learn to really dive into the material.

+# Movie Lense Dataset
+This was quick.
+In the second lecture I already got to begin working on the movielense dataset.

+Refer to the MovieLense folder for project material.

+- Movie Lense Dataset: Will not be contained due to size. please put data into data folder if you would like to follow along.
+- Ouch, just realized that scala is based off java and it may be painful to not program in an IDE.
+Humm, I wonder how far I would be able to go without it.
+- Humm that was short lived.
+I already installed the IDE because a lot of the importations done for this course are done quick rapidly via the IDE.
+The course seems like it would be difficult to follow without using the same IDE.